liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 notification address takes the following form:
 *mb.[category_id][message_id]@events.liferay.com*.
 In this case, Liferay parses the email address to find the category and message ID.
-Parsing the email address is safer than parsing message headers since different email clients treat message headers differently.
+Parsing the email address is safer than parsing message headers, since different email clients treat message headers differently.
 This is why the `events` subdomain is enabled by default.

-Additionally, you can configure the interval on which the POPNotificationListener runs.
+Additionally, you can configure the interval on which the `POPNotificationListener` runs.
 The value is set in one minute increments.
 The default setting is to check for new mail every minute, but you can set it to whatever you like: